filiph-r/Numarcis-Backend-Assignment/README.md

   - Order Service: Only the order creator or an ADMIN can view or modify an order.

 - **Note**:
-  - The UserService returns a valid JWT after successfull *authentication*
+  - The UserService returns a valid JWT after successful *Authentication*
   - That JWT should be used for all further communication placed in the Header
-  - The JWT is checked by other services therfore they have *authorization* implemented
+  - The JWT is checked by other services therefore they have *Authorization* implemented
       - Downside to this -> All services need to be configured with the same JWT secret
-      - Positive side to this -> Other services don't need to communicate with UserService for each authorization check and the JWT hold all the necessary information like username and role
+      - Positive side to this -> Other services don't need to communicate with UserService for each authorization check and the JWT holds all the necessary information like username and role

 ## Inter-Service Communication